Validating Usability for a New Document Library

 Customer Service described General Documents & Product Specific Documents as viewing documents related to customer audits & those they’ve seen in our legacy e-commerce platform.

-These findings aligned with the FullStory analysis where I observed the same type of search trends.
+These findings aligned with insights from the FullStory analysis, where I observed similar search trends across both customer and internal user behavior.

-The majority of customers; 63% said they search for documents for audit purposes.
+63% of customers reported searching for documents primarily for audit purposes.

 Both customers and customer service said it could be helpful to have a way of quickly accessing previously searched for or downloaded documents.
 However, customers (50%) had more thoughts around the concept.